Azure/impact-reporting-samples/docs/index.md

     ![image](assets/az_search.png)
 2. Verify your account has `User Access Administrator` permission to create roles and assign them.
 #### Connector creation takes too long
-It can take about 15-20 minutes for the namespace registration to allow the connector resource creation to take place.
-Even after 30 minutes if the script has not completed execution, cancel the script execution and re-run it.
-If this run also get stuck, reach out to the [Impact Reporting connectors team](mailto:impactrp-preview@microsoft.com).
+It may take 15-20 minutes for the namespace registration to allow the connector resource creation to take place.
+If the script has not completed execution after 30 minutes, cancel the execution and re-run it.
+If this issue persists, reach out to the [Impact Reporting Connectors team](mailto:impactrp-preview@microsoft.com)

 #### Connector creation fails